-^{} EBITDA is calculated by adding to the Profit / (Loss) before Tax the net interest and investment results, the portion of the associates' result and the depreciation and amortisation of the current year.
+EBITDA is calculated by adding to the Profit / (Loss) before Tax the net interest and investment results and the depreciation and amortisation of the current year.

 The amounts used to calculate these ratios come directly from the corresponding lines in the Statement of Profit or Loss and Other Comprehensive Income (p.
 32), the Statement of Financial Position (p.
 33) and the Cash Flow Statement (p.
 36).